 The focus of this course will be on terminology, format, and guidelines for documentation of occupational therapy services.
-Co-requisite(s): OCT 548 and

 OCT 525 - Fundamentals of Transformative Learning (2)

 Students will learn the principles of transformative learning in order to apply them to their educational experiences within the occupational therapy program.
 Students will be provided with an overview of evidence-based practice and research traditions within occupational therapy so that such evidence can be integrated into those transformative learning experiences.
 Co-requisite(s): OCT 573.